Bilbonet/dimoni-connector/dimoni_connector/README.rst

 To use this module:

 * Go to Settings > Database Structure > Database Sources
-* Click on Create to enter the following information:
+    * Click on Create and enter the information for the connection

-* Datasource name
-* Pasword
-* Connector: Choose the database to which you want to connect
-* Connection string: Specify how to connect to database
+* Got to Settings > Users and Companies > Companies
+    * Edit company and enter the information in 'Dimoni Connectión' sheet.

 Known issues / Roadmap